marchershey/duplexer-radarr-api/README.md

-# duplexer-radarr-api
+# Radarr Wrapper for Duplexer
-An API class designed for Duplexer
+An API wrapper designed for [Duplexer](https://github.com/marchershey/duplexer)